project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 On Sunbird, each user type is associated with a user role.
 The permissions and responsibilities vary for each user role.
 Before users are assigned with appropriate roles, it is important to understand the: <br>1.
 Responsibilities of a each user role <br>2.
 Features accessible to each user role

-On Sunbird there are ten user types:
+Given below are the various user types and their assocated responsibilites on Sunbird:

 ## Course Mentor
 A Course Mentor guides and instructs learners on how to undertake a course.
 They create batches of users to enrol for a course.
 Mentors also ensure completion of a course within a stipulated time.